CGI-FR/PIMO/README.md

         increment: 1
 ```

-This exemple will mask the `id` field of the input jsonlines with incremental values.
+This example will mask the `id` field of the input jsonlines with incremental values.
 The first jsonline's `id` will be masked by 1, the second's by 2, etc...

 [Return to list of masks](#possible-masks)